Omaha restaurants that have switched to takeout or delivery amid the coronavirus outbreak

 Fizzy’s Fountain and Liquors in Little Bohemia is closed temporarily.

-Flagship Restaurant Group closed its restaurants, including Blue Sushi Sake Grill, Roja Mexican Grill, Blatt Beer & Table, Plank Seafood Provisions and Flagship Commons, the food court at Westroads Mall.
+Flagship Restaurant Group has reopened Blue Sushi Sake Grill at Grehawk Pointe and Shops of Legacy, but its other restaurants are closed including other Blue Sushi Sake Grill locations as well as Roja Mexican Grill, Blatt Beer & Table, Plank Seafood Provisions and Flagship Commons, the food court at Westroads Mall.

 The Flatiron Cafe at 1722 St. Mary’s Ave. is closed until further notice.